Jacobina Mentz Maurer: The Muckers

 People who were against the Muckers started to be murdered.
 Major conflicts between the community members began to happen.
 On December 10, 1873 João Maurer, along with two other members, went to then Brazil's capital, Rio de Janeiro, to deliver a petition to the Emperor Pedro II, complaining of police harassment, beatings and insults and moral heritage against other settlers.
 Representatives of the Empire requested explanations from the authorities of Rio Grande do Sul on the case.

-On May 4, 1874 happened the great reunion in the Maurer's house, with the estimated presence of 100 to 500 people.
+On May 4, 1874 around 100 to 500 Muckers met in the Maurers' home.
 Jacobina announced the end of the world and ordered the extermination of 16 enemy families.
-On June 15 happened the massacre of the Kassel family.
-The Maurer couple had the arrest warrant decreed.
-On June 25, 14 houses of enemies were burned and 10 people were killed, including children.
-Soon there were several conflicts between the Muckers and the Spotters, resulting in violence and several deaths.
+On June 15 Jacobina's followers massacred the Kassel family.
+An arrest warrant was issued for the Maurers as a result.
+On June 25, 14 Spotter houses were burned and 10 people were killed, including children.
+Soon there was open conflict between the Muckers and the Spotters, resulting in violence and several deaths.
 On June 28, the police attacked, but the Muckers won the conflict.
-This contributed to the belief of the divinity of Jacobina.
-After another failed attack, Jacobina succeeded in escaping and hiding Ferrabraz.
-The end of the conflict occurred on August 2 of that year, when a traitor, Carlos Luppa, led the police to the hideout of Jacobina Mentz, who was killed with the majority of Muckers.
+This contributed to the Muckers' belief in Jacobina's divinity.
+After another failed attack, Jacobina succeeded in escaping and hiding in Ferrabraz.

+The revolt ended on August 2 of that year, when a traitor, Carlos Luppa, led the police to Jacobina's hideout.
+She and the majority of her followers were killed in the attack.
 The Muckers who survived were tried and released or absorbed on June 16, 1880.
-Even after Jacobina's death, there are records of the presence of Muckers as late as 1897 and 1898.
+Even after Jacobina's death, there are records of the survival of the Muckers into the late 1890s.
 On October 23–24, 1897 three people were killed and the crime was attributed to the Muckers led by Aurélia Maurer, the daughter of Jacobina.
 In 1898, a group of 100 Germans murdered 5 Muckers in the region of Nova Petrópolis and Lajeado.